Mason Brayman: Idaho

 Brayman was nominated by President Ulysses S. Grant as Governor of the Idaho Territory on July 24, 1876.
 Being unfamiliar with the territory, the new governor consulted with the territorial delegate, Stephen S. Fenn, to learn what he could of his new appointment.
 Fenn was a Democratic politician who gained much of his support from the territory's Mormon population.
 The delegate was also a rival of the Boise Ring, a clique of influential Anti-Mormon Republican politicians.
 The delegate used the opportunity to accuse Territorial Secretary and Acting Governor E. J. Curtis of drunkenness, fraud, and misuse of public funds.
 Fenn's advice, combined with Brayman's natural inclinations, created a distrust of the Ring by the new governor.

 Upon his arrival in Idaho, the locals initially considered Brayman to be a somewhat pompous greenhorn who was otherwise harmless.
 The new governor, in turn, acted with caution while learning about the territory.
 Opinions of the governor changed, however, when the 9th legislative session began in December 1876 and Brayman promoted a number of administrative improvements and economic reforms.
 At the same time, Brayman observed during the legislative session that there were political factions within the territory opposed to the Boise Ring.

 Brayman's first confrontation with the Boise Ring came two days before the inauguration of Rutherford B. Hayes as President of the United States.
-An investigation had convinced the governor that Secretary E. J. Curtis, who Brayman considered to be a leader of the Boise Ring, was guilty of wrongdoing.
+An investigation had convinced the governor that Secretary E. J. Curtis, whom Brayman considered to be a leader of the Boise Ring, was guilty of wrongdoing.
 The governor confronted the secretary and convinced him that he was to be replaced by the new administration and could avoid prosecution by submitting his resignation.
 The situation changed two months later when Curtis rescinded his resignation, claiming he had been tricked into giving it, and demanding reinstatement.
 Curtis was restored to his position and cleared of any wrongdoing.